ericfong/reget/README.md

 - watch(key, func)  // register a watcher for change on key
 - unwatch(key, func)  // unregister a watcher for change on key
 - hasWatch(key)
-- hasPendingEvent()  // has pending change not yet run
-- wait()  // wait for pending event done
+- getPendingPromise()  // get pending change promise (or null), so you can wait for
 - prune()  // gc this cache store